 “Because the Owl is sacred to the Goddess in her crone-aspect, one of its many Gaelic names is Cauilleach-oidhche (Crone of the Night).
 The barn Owl is Cauilleach-oidhche gheal, “white old woman of the night.”
 The Cailleach is the goddess of death, and the owl’s call was often sensed as an omen that someone would die.”

-The Owl of the Celts is almost always female.
-In one Welsh tale, for example, which is also found within Celtic Symbols, an Eagle searches for a wife.
-After finally determining that the 700-year-old[v] Owl came from a good family, the Eagle hastily marries her.
+The Celtic Owl is almost always female.
+In one Welsh tale, for example (also found in Celtic Symbols), an Eagle searches for a wife.
+After finally determining that the 700-year-old[v] Owl came from a good family, he hastily marries her.

 In the 1913 Book of Folk-Lore, by Saibne Baring-Gould, we stumble upon a Celtic ghost story, which speaks of the Owl:

 “My great-great-grandmother after departing this life was rather a trouble in the place.
 She appeared principally to drive back depredators on the orchard or the corn-ricks.
 So seven parsons were summoned to lay her ghost.
 They met under an oak-tree that still thrives.
 But one of them was drunk and forgot the proper words, and all they could do was to ban her into the form of a white owl.
 The owl used to sway like a pendulum in front of Lew House every night till, in an evil hour, my brother shot her.
 Since then she had not been seen.”

 In the 1914 True Irish Ghost Stories by St. John Seymour and Harry Neligan, we find another reference to an Owl spirit:

 “A death-warning in the shape of a white Owl follows the Westropp family.
 The last appeared, it is said, before a death in 1909, but as Mr. T.J.
 Westropp remarks, it would be more convincing if it appeared at places where the white Owl does not nest and fly out every night.”